lingui/js-lingui/docs/tutorials/react.rst

       />
    </p>

-All these transformations happens under the hood and we'll never need to do them manually.
+All these transformations happen under the hood and we don't need to do them manually.
 However, it's good to know what's going on, because content of ``id`` prop is *what our translators get*!

-Let's make it crystal clear -- when we have following code:
+Let's make it clear -- when we have the following code:

 .. code-block:: jsx